New concerts coming up in May in Germany, the Netherlands, Belgium and Portugal! Click on the events to find out more. Hope to see you there!

-On the 5th of February there will be another jazz concert at Café September in The Hague.
+On the fifth of February there will be another jazz concert at Café September in The Hague.
 With Gidon Nunes Vaz on trumpet, Floriaan Wempe on saxophone, Juraj Stanik on piano, Matheus Nicolaiewsky on bass and Thomas de Visser on drums.
 Hope to see you all there!

 Check out my Instagram page to follow my travel experiences.
 Just click on the pictures for more information.

 Follow me on Vimeo for all my latest music.
 Just click on the videos for more information.

 Shelly Manne always stated that Dave Tough was one of his major influences.
 He went to hear him play all the time and eventually subbed for him on regular basis.
 Dave Tough had a marvelous brush technique, could push the band to its limit, and was a heavily addicted drinker.
 He really made the essence of quarter notes in a big band clear to me.
 He even wrote a drum book with exercises that were very interesting to study.
 Dave Tough was born April 26, 1907.
 He was well known for several things.
 His playing was subtle and versatile but he had a strong opinion about drum solos.
 He did not like them and almost never played them.
 Dave Tough was a very small man but his time feel, the power he could generate within a group is incredible.